saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 ```bash
 export LIBVIRT_DEFAULT_URI=qemu:///system
 ```
-and add it to your profile
+and add it to your profile also
 ```bash
 echo export LIBVIRT_DEFAULT_URI=qemu:///system >> /home/oracle/.bash_profile
 ```

-1. Download the cloud image.
+2. Download the cloud image.

 This is fast because the image is small (895M).